The Biggest Mistake New Pet Owners Make, Vets Say

 But never skip pet insurance.

 Just because experts say it's fine not to have pet insurance immediately, neglecting it in the long term is a major mistake.
 And one of the most important things to pay attention to is the price of the plan.
-"I wouldn't look for the most affordable, I would look for the most reliable," says Amanda Takiguchi, a veterinarian and founder of Trending Breeds.
+"I wouldn't look for the most affordable, I would look for the most reliable," a veterinarian tells Best Life.
 "Pet insurance covers unexpected accidents and illnesses.
 Depending on the plan you choose, you can also opt to add Routine Care, which provides coverage for preventative health care items such as teeth cleaning, vaccinations, and worming up to a limit."

 For more pet advice delivered straight to your inbox, sign up for our daily newsletter.

 It can be quite confusing trying to decide which type of plan to go with, especially if money is an object for you.
 Accident and illness plans are the most common options, covering accidents plus illnesses such as digestive issues, allergies, cancer, and infections.
 Like any insurance, premiums depend on many factors, including the age of the pet, pre-existing conditions being excluded, and the deductible.

 "Many pet insurance companies offer quotes and tools to find what best meets your needs.
 You should check them out and do your homework about their coverage.
 It does not cover routine things like shots and exams.
 Know what you are buying," advises a veterinarian.

 Also consider the age of your pet, as puppies and kittens have different insurance needs than adult animals.
 "Look for an insurance policy that offers a puppy package," Caughill says.
 "Puppies and kittens come with considerable vet expenses during their first few months."